“So if the Son sets you free, you will be free indeed.” ~Jesus

-So if I do choose to sin, because I’m a new creation in Christ–at my spiritual core, He and I are one (see 2 Corinthians 5:17)–then it’s not really even me who sins, but instead, it’s my flesh acting on that sin and bringing it to life.
+So if I do choose to sin, because I’m a new creation in Christ–at my spiritual core, He and I are one (see 1 Corinthians 6:17, 2 Corinthians 5:17)–then it’s not really even me who sins, but instead, it’s the power of sin.
 This is why Paul said:

 “As it is, it is no longer I myself who do it, but it is sin living in me.”
 (Romans 7:17)